-In recent years, emphasis in disease gene mapping has shifted from linkage analysis to case-control association analysis.
 Academic and industry researchers are most interested in heritable complex traits — such as heart disease and schizophrenia — that are believed to be under the control of multiple interacting susceptibility loci, each with relatively small effect.
 One of the challenges is in identifying sets of such disease loci.
 Dr. Ott has done substantial work in this area, carrying out data analysis with collaborating drug companies, identifying nine SNP markers associated with postangioplasty artery narrowing in one case and a gene associated with an adverse drug reaction in another.

 Dr. Ott is also interested in improving analysis techniques that were developed in the lab.
 His set association analysis method, for example, is currently designed for case-control data or binary outcome variables.
 The approach grew out of scientists’ increasing need to work with a quantity of genes that can far outnumber the quantity of observations, such as that found in genomic screens for disease loci or in microarray experiments.

 Dr. Ott is a pioneer in the field of genetic linkage and authored the first publicly accessible computer program on human linkage analysis (dubbed LIPED).
 His work provided the statistical framework for newer approaches to haplotype relative risk methods.
 He has analyzed gene linkages for a number of disorders, including hypertension, macular degeneration, Creutzfeldt-Jakob disease, multiple sclerosis and retinitis pigmentosa.